technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 style="width:6.26806in;height:2.96875in" />

 3. Under the "Let's get started" section, you'll see a text box labelled **Enter your work email address**.
-Type in your Same Admin Tenant ID here.
+Type in your same ID here.

-4. After entering your tenant id, check the agreement box to agree to the terms and conditions.
+4. After entering your id, check the agreement box to agree to the terms and conditions.

 5. Click on **Start free** to proceed.